Showing posts with label Iona. Show all posts

 Paul, Thomas (SN 2878) Thomas Paul is listed in the 1914 at Iona, occupation is labourer.
 There are four men named Thomas Paul who enlisted but I believe our man is Thomas who was a 28 year old farmer when he enlisted on July 21, 1915.
 Thomas was born in England and his next of kin was his mother, who lived in Liverpool in England.
 Thomas Returned to Australia in September 1917 and was discharged on medical grounds - gunshot wound left arm.

 Pratt, Percy (SN 12369/7894) Percy was born in England and was living at Garfield, according to the Embarkation rolls, when he enlisted on April 15, 1915 at the age of 26.
 He appears to have two enlistment records and one of them has his address as C/O Miss De Lacy Evans (3) of Vervale, via Garfield.
 His occupation was ‘sheep station hand’.
 Lance Corporal Pratt received the Military Medal in July 1917 and the Bar in February 1918.
 He Returned to Australia on April 5, 1919.
-Percy was granted a Soldier Settlement at at Garfield, you can read his file, here, on the Battle to Farm website.
+Percy was granted a Soldier Settlement at at Garfield, you can read his file, here, on the Public Records Office of Victoria website.

 Letter showing Percy Pratt's address as C/O Miss D. Lacy-Evans, 'Vervalac', Vervale, Via Garfield.